 We want the benefits of bike share, car share, and other new shared mobility services to be enjoyed by those who need them most.
-Too often, people with disabilities, low-income residents, and communities of color have been excluded from safe and reliable transportation networks — this time it’s going to be different.
+Too often, people with disabilities, low-income residents, and communities of color have been excluded from safe and reliable transportation networks.
+As the tech sector comes up with mobility solutions, it’s important to understand whose problems they are trying to solve.

 We believe people should play a central role in shaping the future of their communities.
 We partner with community-based organizations, cities and public agencies, and the private sector to bridge the gaps and connect people with shared mobility options.

-- After the launch of bike share in the Bay Area, TransForm teamed up with bicycle coalitions and community-based groups around the Bay as Bike Share for All, to spread the word about low-cost bike share memberships and other biking resources in communities that need more affordable transportation options.
+- TransForm teamed up with bicycle coalitions and community-based groups around the Bay as Bike Share for All, to spread the word about low-cost bike share memberships and other biking resources in communities that need more affordable transportation options.
 Discounted memberships made up 20% of all Ford GoBike memberships when our partners finished this outreach.
+This was a dramatic increase from the mere 3% of low-income riders on the system in 2014.

 - See our fact sheet with Bike Share for All Outreach Results.